Frank Church: First term (1957–1963)

+He sat on the McClellan Committee (1957–60), which probed organized crime within trade unions.
 Church was reelected in 1962, defeating former state representative Jack Hawley.
 To date, he is the only Idaho Democrat to be popularly elected for more than one term in the Senate.

 Attempted recall and election of 1968

 In 1967, a recall campaign was waged against Church by Ron Rankin, a Republican county commissioner in the northern Idaho county Kootenai who co-founded the Victory in Vietnam Committee to coordinate the recall.
 Rankin unsuccessfully sued Idaho's secretary of state to accept recall petitions.
 The U.S. District Court for Idaho ruled that the state's recall laws did not apply to U.S. senators and that such a recall would violate the U.S. Constitution.
 State attorney general Allan Shepard, a future chief justice of the state supreme court, agreed with the court's decision.

 In the 1968 Senate election, Church won with over 60 percent of the vote against Republican challenger and U.S. Representative George V. Hansen, in contrast with the concurrent presidential election where Republican candidate Richard Nixon got nearly 57 percent of the popular vote in Idaho.
 James Risen attributes Church's victory to the 1967 recall effort backfiring: "Most Idaho voters were angered by the recall effort, and it generated sympathy for Church throughout the state."